7Mica/qotd.widget/README.md

 ## Instructions

-Replace authors array and quotes array with your favorire authors and quotes from:
+Replace authors array and quotes array with your favorite authors and quotes from:
 ```
 lib/loquendo.coffee.
 ```